griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Sword Art Online: Alicization](https://anilist.co/anime/100182)

 The anime everyone loves to hate comes out swinging with a double length opening.
-I can't help it -- I'm onboard for this one.
+I can't help it -- I'm on board for this one.

 Sure there were a few bits that were eye-roll worthy, but there was just so much to like!
 I'm sure this third season will have it's ups and downs, but all I want from an anime is to have fun, and I think *SAO III* will deliver in spades.